2019 / Nubank

 1. Financial Control Chattering

-At the end of this phase, we left with a document showing who we were, what we were going to do and especially what was not part of our scope.
+By the end of this phase, we had a clear document outlining who we were, what we aimed to achieve, and, most importantly, what was outside our scope.
+This clarity set the foundation for our work moving forward.

 2. Understanding Financial Control Journey